bjaan/roland-juno-g-display-replacement/README.md

       ![Assembly](docs/new_display_assembly2.png)

-13. Screw back together the assembly back on the board and push the Raspberry Pi and _JUNO G LCD BOARD ASSY JPN 733402078_ board through the hole to make sure it ends up on the backside of the board.
+13. Screw the assembly back together on the board, while you push the Raspberry Pi and _JUNO G LCD BOARD ASSY JPN 733402078_ board through the hole to make sure it ends up on the backside of the board.

       ![Assembly](docs/new_display_assembly3.png)

-14. Place the _JUNO G LCD BOARD ASSY JPN 733402078_ board back and stick isolating tape on the Raspberry Pi Pico
+14. Place the _JUNO G LCD BOARD ASSY JPN 733402078_ board back on the 4 clips and stick isolating tape on the Raspberry Pi Pico to make sure it doesn't make any contact with other boards

       ![Assembly](docs/new_display_assembled.png)

-15. Remove the display protector (transparent sticker) and place black tape or cutout a piece of black paper which you stick with double-sided tape, to black-out/cover the non-display area
+15. Remove the display protector (transparent sticker) and place black tape or cutout a piece of black paper which you stick with double-sided tape, to black-out/cover the non-display area.
+It is recommended to put a small square of thin cardboard on the flat cable as it will leak light if the tape or paper is too thin.

       ![Assembly](docs/new_display_taped.png)